NishantJoshi00/units/docs/DEVELOPMENT.md

 # Development Guidelines

-This guide covers development practices for Finternet Runtime components and how to request new capabilities.
+This guide covers development practices for UNITS components and how to request new capabilities.

 ## Table of Contents